 Two and a half hours later I finally woke from my sleep and decided to check the temperature before I left the house.
 Standing on the front porch something in the mailbox caught my eye, it was a “Heaven, how do I get there?” pamphlet.
 The little, old man didn’t ring and run our house for nothing, he woke us up to ensure we got this pamphlet in time.
 I think you understand the title for this post now.

-Heaven’s a touchy subject, but I think Church is great, Continue Reading
+Heaven’s a touchy subject, but I think Church is great, I try to go as much as I can and this has nothing to do with Church in general.
+Continue Reading